rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/token/post-authenticate-as-user-with-password-or-api-key-v2.0-tokens.rst

     POST /v2.0/tokens

 Use this operation to authenticate to the Rackspace Cloud by using either a password or API key and generates an authentication token.

 Submit the POST token authentication request to the Identity service endpoint URL with ` `v2.0/tokens `` supplied as the path and a payload with either of the following credential types:

 - Password credentials: user name and password
 - API Key credentials: user name and API key

 .. note:

    Some Rackspace Cloud accounts require multi-level authentication with service-specific credentials in addition to vendor-specific credentials.
 In such cases, associating a user with a tenant can be a method of passing that additional level of identifying information to the service.
 Also, if a user account is assigned to multiple tenants, then including the tenant information generates the authentication token for the specified tenant.

 	For these types of accounts, you might also need to include either a tenant name or tenant ID in the credentials included in the authentication request.
+If you include both the tenant ID and the tenant name,

+If the Identity service returns either of the following messages in response to the initial authentication request, your account uses multi-factor authentication and requires additional steps to complete the authentication process.

 This table shows the possible response codes for this operation: